 Drawing the Log Home Designs

 Preliminary sketches are often drawn up at the same time as developing estimates, as the two elements work together.
 Preliminary plans may come from a customer-drawn sketch or a modification of one of the 600-plus existing floor plans available on Katahdin’s website.
 Preliminary plans show the layout of your log home design, including the floor plan, loft plan and elevations, so you’ll be able to see what the cost estimate represents in size and configuration.
 “It’s not uncommon to have customers review a few preliminary sets before deciding on a final design,” said Gordon.

 Your Deposit Creates a “Job”

 When you’ve settled on a preliminary plan that meets your needs and wants, budget and your land, it’s time to save your place in the production schedule.
 Three elements will be needed to convert your sketch into an actual job in our production schedule when it’s time to move ahead with your Katahdin home.
 Your dealer will provide you with a complete, detailed contract that lists all the elements of your log home package and a copy of the preliminary plans that reflect what is described in the contract.
 Your signature on both the package contract and the preliminary plans along with your minimum 10% deposit payment will begin the official process of manufacturing your new Katahdin Cedar Log Home.

 Once your deposit is tendered, and your plans and package contract are signed, your home will be assigned a unique job number, and your complete plans will be scheduled for rendering in the design department.
-While schedules can vary based on the time of year, you can expect an average turnaround time of 4-6 weeks for completion of your package, which will be ready to ship to your location.
+While schedules can vary based on the time of year, your dealer can provide a time frame for the completion of your package, which will be ready to ship to your location.
 You’ll be on your way to your dream Katahdin Cedar Log Home!